Ethics in reputation management

 Advocates believe that reputation management is something that every business should have a right to in an age where people are free to express their views about brands on public platforms whether true and accurate or not.

 Before we take a client our staff examines the project parameters.
-Each individual on the team makes an up or down decision as whether they believe helping the prospective client would violate their personal ethics.
-If a single team member believes the project to have questionable ethics we decline the project.
+Each individual on the team makes an up or down decision as whether they believe helping the prospective client would violate their personal ethics, whatever they are.
+If a single team member doesn't want to take the project we decline it.